hack4impact-uiuc/globalgiving-depth/README.md

 ### Installation

+This project was built in Python 3.7.
 Dependencies can be installed into a virtual environment from the requirements.txt file using pipenv:

 `pipenv install -r requirements.txt`